alloba/book-of-hours-notes/Hush House Timeline.md

 A previous librarian's ([[world-at-large/Thirza Blake|Thirza Blake]]) enthusiasms sunk Hush House into great debt.
 The Suppression Bureau stepped in and offered funding.
 In exchange, Hush House underwent yearly inspections, and gave a portion of the Isle for the Branch's prison.

 - 1915 - The Suppression Bureau has the bells "Shur's Tongue" and "Janice" recast, as a repayment of a favor rendered by Serena Blackwood.
 - 1929 - A great fire runs through the gaol of Hull House.
 The fire was caused by the power below the prison, escaped from the [[Oubliette Containment]].
-This caused the death of [[George Collers]], and marks the end of the Suppression Bureau's presence on the Isle, as well as the end of the Nocturnal period.
+This caused the death of [[George Collers]] (and perhaps [[Gervinus Van Lauren]], and marks the end of the Suppression Bureau's presence on the Isle, as well as the end of the Nocturnal period.
 # Present Day

 >March 7th, 1936 - There has been no Librarian at Hush House since the fire - seven years now.
 Suitable candidates are very difficult to find, but perhaps we have found one in you.
 Take care on  your journey - the seas around Brancrug are treacherous.